7 Misunderstanding and Deception

 Allouez and Marquette had “an exaggerated sense of similarity” between Illinois spirituality and that of Christianity.
 Since the Illinois “worshipped only the Sun,” these early Jesuits confidently believed that a shift in their worship away from the sun to the Christian God would be simple, and would result in complete conversion of the Illinois.
 But as Morrissey argues, the two Jesuit priests and the Illinois spent very little time together.
 Neither side ever developed adequate communication strategies beyond a superficial level.
 As such, “they could not perceive the extent of their differences to begin with, for they fundamentally could not understand one another.”
 As Morrissey states: “The accommodations that Indians and Jesuits shared in the early years—the baptisms, calumet ceremonies, and myriad improvised Christian rituals—were the stuff of creative misunderstanding.”[8]

 Marquette and Allouez both trusted that the Illinois perfectly aligned with Ignatius of Loyola’s call—“to accommodate Christianity to Native life.”
 Both believed it “impossible to find [a people] better fitted for receiving Christian influence.”[9]
 But with little ability to richly communicate with the Illinois, and without a more profound knowledge of Illinois spirituality, these Jesuits did not recognize that the Illinois belief system far surpassed the realm of simplicity.
-While they may have thought the Illinois came to hear explanations, and longed to fully convert to Christianity, simply presenting a picture in the chapel excited the Natives peoples’ curiosity but perhaps more so because of the art form itself rather than the Word.
+While they may have thought the Illinois came to hear explanations, and longed to fully convert to Christianity, simply presenting a picture in the chapel excited the Natives peoples’ curiosity but perhaps more because of the art form itself rather than the Word.
 The French assumption that the Illinois Great Manitou could be easily shifted towards the Jesuits’ one God was simply creative misunderstanding.
-Indeed, the early Jesuits utilized the Illinois term manitou to convey Catholic concepts.
+Indeed, the early Jesuits used the Illinois term manitou to convey Catholic concepts.
 But they did so not knowing its full range of uses.
 Kiche Manitou, for example, may have meant Great Spirit, a term the Jesuits relied upon to indicate the one Christian God.
 But Kiche Manitou could also mean demon, or even great serpent.[10]
 For that matter, Gravier’s Illinois/French dictionary contains a number of examples of the term manitou attached to what he interpreted as “idolatrous worship of animal spirits, such as the serpent, beast, or bird.”
 One manitou, 8aban8a, “was a fire divinity and ‘made the fire furious,’” while another “’speaks to me in my dreams.’”
-Simply put, using the term manitou “might cause Indians to think of the Christian God in unacceptable ways.”[11]
+Using the term manitou “might cause Indians to think of the Christian God in unacceptable ways.”[11]

 Mastery of any language depends on extensive, deep immersion with the language and culture and authentic interaction with others.
 Consequently, as the second generation of Jesuits more fully addressed their language skills, and spent far more time with the Illinois, they better understood Illinois culture and the “differences that divided them, differences they had ignored—or simply missed.”[12]
-Gravier’s greater linguistic immersion among the Illinois nation brought many differences to the forefront, leading the Jesuit father to attempt to “disabuse them of the senseless confidence they have in their manitous.”
+Gravier’s greater linguistic immersion among the Illinois nation revealed many differences, leading the Jesuit father to attempt to “disabuse them of the senseless confidence they have in their manitous.”
 Gravier and other late 17th and early 18th century Jesuits chose to dismiss the early accommodations provided by Marquette and Allouez and instead, “spent energies trying to make Christianity in Illinois more orthodox.”[13]
 Ultimately, both the Illinois and the second-generation Jesuits “realized the imperfections of early accommodations, the ambiguities in early translations, the true distance between Indian spirituality and Christianity.”
 As such, improved communication unveiled the presence of misunderstandings among the early Jesuits and destroyed in some instances, “new meanings and through them new practices—the shared meanings and practices of the middle ground.”[14]

 Priests from the Séminaire de Québec also misunderstood the extent to which Native peoples embraced Christianity.
 In 1699, these Seminary missionaries ventured into a Tunica village that lay some four leagues inland from the Mississippi, along the banks of the Yazoo River.
 Although that day the Tunicas received them with an “indescribable joy,” the missionaries saw desperation all around as men, women, and children were suffering terribly from an epidemic that had struck their village.
 Immediately, the missionaries baptized several infants who were near death.
 They also baptized a chief after having taught him some of the mysteries of Christianity through an interpreter.
 They gave him the Christian name Paul and were certain that “during the little time we saw him, he spoke to us with a judgement and the mannerisms of a very good Christian.
 We were amazed to see such sentiments in an Indian who had never been introduced to the light of faith.
 He died not long after he was baptized.”[15]